Algo-Goer/Algo-Goer/README.md

 -->

-+ 🌱 Compared to the fear for failure, I am more terrified of being plain and nobody.
-Really.
++ 🌱 Compared to the fear for failure, I am more terrified of being plain.
 + 🧚‍ The best way to predict the future is to invent it.
 <br>
 <h2 align="center"> GitHub Stats </h2>